bifurcation/semver/draft-claise-semver.md

 version change MUST also have a tag indicating the number of the RFC describing the change.

-For MINOR changes, WG consensus is required.
-The WG chairs can additionally decide whether IETF consensus is required.
+MINOR changes follow the same rules, except that the Area Director for the WG MAY approve the issuance of a minor version with only WG consensus, not full IETF consensus.
 Any change to the structured specification that significantly changes the security considerations for the protocol or requires additional IANA actions MUST be converted into Internet-Draft format and submitted for IETF consensus.
-Changes without such impacts MAY be approved by consensus of the working group.
+With the approval of the AD for the WG, changes without such impacts MAY be approved by consensus of the working group.

 PATCH-level changes MAY be made by the editors, with the consent of the WG chairs.

 When a working group starts up work on a new version of the specification, regardless of whether it's a minor update or a complete rewrite, they SHOULD